Android Central Verdict

 The biggest problem with the cloth strap is that it rests on the top of my ears and irritates my skin rather quickly.
 Meta is using the same Y-shaped top strap design it launched with the Quest 3, which means it better allocates weight across the head but still doesn't work anywhere near as well as the BoboVR M3 Pro head strap does, for instance.

-Beyond that, though, the Quest 3S is just as comfortable as the Quest 3 out of the box and maybe even more so thanks to the new facial interface design.
-The new, more padded, and supple face pad that was preinstalled on the headset feels wonderful.
+Meta offset this with a new facial interface design that feels great, though, likely significantly aiding my comfort while wearing it.
 Historically, I couldn't wait to swap out the facial interface with a third-party one, but I've been pleasantly surprised by how comfortable this one is.

 The headset is also 20mm slimmer than the Quest 2, so it has a weight distribution closer to your face.
 Quest 3 is an additional 10mm slimmer than Quest 3S.